A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Extensions

-Next we consider the problem of sampling from the distribution of the three random variables $(X_t, \overline{X}_t, \underline{X}_t)$, which is also an important problem for applications, in particular with regard to the double-sided exit problem and, in particular, for pricing double barrier options.
-The following slight modification of the Wiener-Hopf Monte-Carlo technique allows us to obtain two estimates for this triple of random variables, which in many cases can be used to provide upper and lower bounds for certain functionals of $(X_t, \overline{X}_t, \underline{X}_t)$.
+Next, we consider the problem of sampling from the distribution of the three random variables $(X_t, \overline{X}_t, \underline{X}_t)$.
+This is also an important problem for applications making use of the two-sided exit problem and, in particular, for pricing double barrier options.
+The following slight modification of the Wiener--Hopf Monte Carlo technique allows us to obtain two estimates for this triple of random variables, which in many cases can be used to provide upper and lower bounds for certain functionals of $(X_t, \overline{X}_t, \underline{X}_t)$.